 Whether on a palm-fringed beach, or atop a lookout with dramatic high rugged mountain peaks in the background, you are envisioning a Tahiti wedding ceremony of a Western style, intimate, simple but meaningful.

-I’ve now been developing and officiating wedding ceremonies in Tahiti, vow renewal ceremonies, and celebrating other milestones through ceremony for several years.
-I got professionally trained in the U.S. and obtained a diploma in weddings back in December 2014.
-So with tons of Tahiti wedding ceremonies under my belt, I have seen it all when it comes to saying your wedding vows at your destination wedding, or to sharing wedding vows with no one listening but your other half.
+I’ve now been developing and officiating wedding ceremonies in Tahiti, vow renewal ceremonies, and celebrating other milestones through ceremony for years.
+I got professionally trained in the U.S. and became a certified Life-Cycle Celebrant®.
+So with many ceremonies under my belt, I have seen it all when it comes to saying your wedding vows at your destination wedding, or to sharing wedding vows with no one listening but your other half.

 When you elope in Bora Bora or in Moorea, you will typically feel less pressure knowing there are no guests in attendance.
 It means you can absolutely allow yourself to be a little more casual in the way you’ll speak your wedding vows to your love.
 Remember, this is not a literature class so you want the words to simply be genuine and heartfelt.